 - Fencing: The Bennington Fencing Club is a student-led group open to students of all skill levels.
 The club introduces interested students to the sport and offers training to improve fencing skills.
 The Bennington Fencing Club has participated in the New England Intercollegiate Fencing Conference (NEIFC).

-- Frisbee: Now in its second year, the ultimate frisbee team has become a staple on campus.
+- Frisbee: ((still second year?))
+Now in its second year, the Ultimate Frisbee team has become a staple on campus.
 The Bennington "Vermonster" not only host matches against area schools such as UVM, Bentley, and Darmouth, but they continue to compete in tournaments across New England and the Mid-Atlantic, including USA Ultimate-sanctioned events such as the Northeast Classic and North Newe England D-III Conferences.
 Check out their Facebook page.

-- Soccer: During the fall months, Bennington’s co-ed soccer team plays against colleges from Vermont and Massachusetts (though the College does not participate in any formal intercollegiate leagues).
+- Soccer: ((needs to be updated w/SVC info)) During the fall months, Bennington’s co-ed soccer team plays against colleges from Vermont and Massachusetts (though the College does not participate in any formal intercollegiate leagues).
 All levels are welcome and encouraged to join the team.

 Bennington offers an outdoor recreation program that sponsors a variety of off-campus outdoor activities.
 Fall term excursions include a range of activities from canoeing and hiking to caving and rock climbing; spring activities include cross-country skiing, white-water rafting, overnight snowshoeing trips, and mountain biking.

 Students can walk or bike the campus Blue Trail, an easy hike winding through the wooded parts of campus and connecting to several trails throughout the region, including the Mile-Around Woods.
 The trailhead is located at the north end of campus, behind the Davis Alumni House.
 Access to the Long Trail, Vermont's oldest long-distance hiking trail, is a short drive from campus.